 Color Layering for Colored Pencil

-Colored pencil presents a special challenge--mixing color directly on your drawing!
-Learn to use a simple color mixing method, adapted to the application of colored pencils.
+Colored pencil presents a special challenge: mixing color directly on your drawing!
+Learn to use a simple color mixing method adapted to the application of colored pencils.
 Two-, three- and four-color mixing will get you to the gorgeous greens and luscious lilacs you’ve been missing.
-Learn to gauge shadow colors for vibrant results.
-Match a variety of plant material as you create your own, extensive color workbook to speed color selection and application for all future colored pencil drawings.
+Learn to determine shadow colors for vibrant results.
+Practice color matching with a variety of plant material as you create your own, extensive color workbook to speed color selection and application for all future colored pencil drawings.
+Fee: $192 member, $245 non-member.
+No prerequisites

 Instructor: Susan Rubin